Why Is Everyone Freaking Out About the Apple Pencil?

 Accessories Sold Separately

-If you’re looking for a tablet with a stylus, you usually expect your new mobile device to come with all the accessories you need.
-This is not the case with the Apple Pencil, or the new Smart Keyboard that also works seamlessly with the iPod Pro.
+If you’re looking for a tablet with a stylus, you might expect it to come with all the accessories included.
+That’s not the case with the Apple Pencil, or the new Smart Keyboard that also pairs with the iPod Pro.
 The base cost for the iPad Pro 32GB model is $799, with the Smart Keyboard costing an additional $169 and the highly coveted Apple Pencil tacking on another $99.

-If you look at the bigger picture though, the cost of the Apple Pencil and other accessories really doesn’t seem like much.
-Total, the iPad Pro with all of its accessories will end up costing you the same as or a little less than a new Windows laptop, and infinitely less than a new up-to-date Macbook Pro!
+If you look at the bigger picture, the Apple Pencil cost and other accessories really don’t seem like much.
+The iPad Pro with all accessories will end up costing you similar to a new Windows laptop.
+In the Apple realm, the bundle is infinitely less than a new MacBook Pro.

 Doesn’t Play Well With Others

-As of right now, Apple has not given a definitive answer as to whether the Apple Pencil will be backward-compatible with older iPads and iPhones.
-Currently, it is only being released as a companion accessory to the iPad Pro, though that may change between now and it’s November release date.
+Apple has not given a definitive answer as to whether the Apple Pencil will be backward-compatible with older devices.
+Currently, it is only being released as a companion accessory to the iPad Pro.
+That may change between now and it’s November release date.

 While we wait for the November release, all we can do is wonder: Will the Apple Pencil live up to all the hype, or was Steve Jobs right about the stylus all along?